sk3p7ic/sk3p7ic-blog/content/post/hello-world.md

 using at the time.

-Being the ambitious developer that I am, I opted to create my own platform instead of spending time to preperly debug the issues I was having with Hugo.
+Being the ambitious developer that I am, I opted to create my own platform instead of spending time to properly debug the issues I was having with Hugo.
 After all, I'd figured that creating my own platform would be something I could be more proud of while gathering experience working with [SvelteKit](https://kit.svelte.dev/).
 While working on this project,